 Review past club trends and current practices.
-Ask club officers and members to take the Rotary Club Health Check and use the results to find your club's strengths and weaknesses.
+Ask club officers and members to take part in the Rotary Club Health Check and use the results to find your club's strengths and weaknesses.

+Step 2

-Step 2 Develop goals
+Develop goals

 Goals should be measurable, challenging, achievable, and time-specific.
 They should also allow your club to operate effectively and engage all of your members.
 Start by reviewing last year's goals.
-Is there anything you'd like to continue?
+What would you like to continue?
 Determine what worked well in the past and what needs to change.